nimh-sfim/lab-docs/software.md

   Bonus: it integrates into our calendars!
   Calendar integration is essential for those of us who are organizational disasters.
-  We try not to point fingers at who those people are, but mostly it's Josh.
-  Josh is the organizational disaster.

 ## Other